dxyu05/baseball/README.md

-Small project that displays players stats.
+Small project that displays baseball players stats.
 If the search does not work it is most likely because the API is not online (these things ain't free).